 - Always enforce safety rules with your kids, such as no running near the pool, and no pushing or holding others underwater.

 - Your child should always wear a life jacket when he swims or rides in a boat.
 A life jacket fits properly if you can’t lift it off over your child’s head after he’s been fastened into it.
 For the child under age five, particularly the non-swimmer, it also should have a flotation collar to keep the head upright and the face out of the water.
-Don’t allow your child to rely on inflatable toys, pool noodles, or loungers in place of a life jacket.
+Don’t allow your small child to rely on inflatable toys, pool noodles, or loungers in place of a life jacket.
 These toys may deflate suddenly, or your child may slip off them into water that is too deep.

 - If you have a backyard swimming pool, (or a large, inflatable above-ground pool), it should be completely surrounded with at least a 4-foot (1.2 meters) high fence that completely separates the pool from the house.
-The fence should have a self-closing and self-latching gate that opens away from the pool, with the latch at least 54 inches high.
+The fence should have a self-closing and self-latching gate that opens away from the pool, with the latch at least 54 inches high and out of the child’s reach.
 Check the gate frequently to be sure it is in good working order.
 Keep the gate closed and locked at all times.
 Be sure your child cannot manipulate the lock or climb the fence.
 No opening under the fence or between uprights should be more than 4 inches (10 cm) wide.
 Keep toys out of the pool area when not in use so that children are not tempted to try to get through the fence.
 Also, if your pool has a cover, be sure to remove it completely before swimming.
-Also, never allow your child to walk on the pool cover.
+Also, never allow your small child to walk on the pool cover.
 Do not use a pool cover in place of a four-sided fence.

 - Spas and hot tubs are dangerous for young children, who can easily drown or become overheated in them.
 Don’t allow young children to use these facilities.